johntiger1/timelapse-maker/README.md

 # Timelapse Maker

+Was trying to find a Mac timelapse maker that creates timelapses from screenshots and not from recording a video of your screen.
+This is my simple, naive attempt at it.

-This is a Python code snippet that captures screenshots at regular intervals and then stitches them together to create a timelapse video.
+Timelapse-maker captures screenshots at regular intervals and then stitches them together to create a timelapse video.
 It uses the `pyautogui` library for capturing screenshots and the `cv2` library for video processing.

+Not tested on Windows, but open to PRs and user feedback!

 ## Requirements